morgan3d/misc/p8particle/README.md

 The second trick is that I'm directly writing to PICO-8 video memory.
 Since the pixels are 4-bit ("one nibble"), I have to do some masking to ensure that the code writes to the correct nibble.
 I haven't found a way to avoid that branch without incuring more operations.

+Because PICO-8 doesn't support Lua's table.setn, I manually manage the array length.
+This gives O(1) insertion and removal.
+The particles are reordered during simulation.
+It is possible to still achieve O(1) without reordering, but the constant overhead is higher, then.

+The waterfall demo is written so that the top portion is the reusable particle system and the bottom portion is the demo.